-We’ve spent dozens of hours researching the best piano keyboard under 100 dollars, and chose nine keyboards that have the best combination of price and features.
+We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

-Our #1 pick is the Hamzer 61-key Digital Music Piano Keyboard, which has an unbeatable combination of low price and excellent features.
+Our #1 pick is the Hamzer 61 key Digital Music keyboard piano, which has an unbeatable combination of low price and excellent features.

 We also recommend the following models: